switchupcb/disgo/_examples/command/README.md

 # Example: Create an Application Command

 This example creates an application command, listens for an interaction _(while connected to the Discord Gateway)_, then responds to the interaction.
-Following this response, the bot deletes the application command, then disconnects from the Discord Gateway.
+The bot waits until the program receives a signal to terminate, then disconnects from the Discord Gateway and deletes the created command.
 For more information about Application Commands, read the [Discord API Documentation](https://discord.com/developers/docs/interactions/application-commands#application-commands).

 _Use this example to create commands users can interact with._